Mason Jar Lids and BPA

 - There is less waste in materials since the lids do not need to be replaced each year.

-- If you already have a collection of mason jars, they can be repurposed to store dry goods, crafts supplies, or even serve as vases.
+- If you already have a collection of mason jars, they can be repurposed to store dry goods and crafts supplies or even serve as vases.

-- Plastic lids are sold by Weck to use once the jar is opened and being temporarily stored in the refrigerator (not for canning).
-If you ever have unused Weck jars, they can be used as general purpose food storage containers.
+- Plastic lids are sold by Weck to use once the jar is opened and temporarily stored in the refrigerator (not for canning).
+If you ever have unused Weck jars, they can be used as general-purpose food storage containers.
 Food doesn't need to be in contact with the lid in this situation.